 Part of conservation experience is being exposed to living in the field.
 You will live in the Cousin Island field centre, a basic field accommodation.
 Rooms are shared and there is a common kitchen.
 There is no hot water nor flush toilets on the island.
 The island can be hot and humid and being a Special Reserve no pesticides are allowed so at certain times of the year there will be mosquitoes.
 The Seychellois Wardens who manage this Reserve live on the island next to the Field Station.
 There will be daily interactions with this group of young Seychellois who can share their experiences and culture with you.
 Transport to and from Cousin is by small boat and scheduled boat trips to Praslin island are made for shopping.

 Cost: 1000 euros for a four-week period.
 Please note that your booking is only confirmed once payment has been made.
 Once payment is made it is 50% refundable for cancellation before the 3 weeks preceding arrival and 0% refundable for cancellation beyond the 3 weeks preceding arrival.

 In 2018, Nature Seychelles celebrated 20 years since the organisation was formed and 50 years of Cousin Island being a nature reserve protected by law.
-To celebrate our milestones, Nature Seychelles will in 2018/19 be offering a 25% discount on the registration fees for the Conservation Boot Camp program to participants who are African citizens under the African Heritage package.
+To celebrate our milestones, Nature Seychelles is offering a 25% discount on the registration fees for the Conservation Boot Camp program to participants who are African citizens under the African Heritage package.
 Additionally, staff of other BirdLife International Partners outside of Africa will receive the same discount.
 READ MORE